 Using a Nutritional Coach To Stay on Track

-At Batash Endoscopic Weight Loss Center, we have an on-staff exercise and diet coach that can help you understand and improve your diet so that you can prolong and improve the results of your treatment for the long run.
+At Batash Endoscopic Weight Loss Center, we have an on-staff exercise and diet coach that can help you understand and improve your diet so that you can prolong and improve the results of your treatment in the long run.
 Once you’re finished with your treatment plan, we can enroll you in OnTrack Coaching.
 You’ll meet with your coach roughly every month to talk about your diet and progress.

 Since consistency is the key to making your weight-loss dreams come true, we’re committed to ensuring that your lifestyle is conducive to your personal weight loss goals.
 Many patients use this treatment as a jumping-off point to enhance their lifestyle and commit to a healthy diet.
 We can give you the tools that you need to succeed with a personalized plan and an accountability schedule.
 Most patients who embrace OnTrack Coaching have far better results than those who do not.